ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The query is a root identifier followed by a sequence of zero or more segments, each of which is applied to the result of the previous root identifier or segment and provides input to the next segment.
-These results and inputs take the form of a nodelist.
+These results and inputs take the form of nodelists.

-Segments can be added to a query to drill further into the structure of the input value.

 The nodelist resulting from the root identifier contains a single node, the argument.